How to Travel on a Budget

 My personal pet peeve is having to shell out a load of money simply to board a plane or get on a train just to get somewhere different.
 As such, I try to keep my travelling costs at a minimum in order to spend my money on the experiences rather than the process of getting to them.

-Look on apps like SkyScanner or Kiki to find the cheapest flights to get abroad.
+Look on apps like Skyscanner or Kiki to find the cheapest flights to get abroad.
 And if you’re travelling around your own country, or merely having a staycation, look into coach journeys rather than trains.
 Trains may be faster but a ticket to see my sister would cost me £70 return on a train but the coach – which is one hour slower – only costs £13 return.

-When travelling, especially abroad, keep your suitcases to a minimal.
+When travelling, especially abroad, keep your suitcases to a minimum.
 Think of all the things you can, and probably will, purchase whilst you’re abroad.
 The last thing you want is to be lumbered with a weight fine or have to pay extra for luggage when you can get cheaper flights with just a carry-on bag.

 If you know you want to go somewhere book it early!
-You’ll get cheaper travel fare, have much longer to look for deals and be able to spread out the cost of your holiday in advance rather than paying out in one lump sum.
+You’ll get cheaper travel fares, have much longer to look for deals and be able to spread out the cost of your holiday in advance rather than paying out in one lump sum.